civkit/civkit-node/README.md

 CivKit Node aims to enable a peer-to-peer electronic market system as described in the [paper](https://github.com/civkit/paper/blob/main/civ_kit_paper.pdf).

-This is not production-ready software, thanks to not use it for real deployment for now.
+This is not production-ready software, please do not use it for real deployment for now.

 Project Architecture
 --------------------